 Money exchange and services

-Exchanging sum back into another currency at the end of your trip is not yet possible inside the airport.
+Exchanging sum back into another currency at the end of your trip may or may not be possible inside the airport.
 Exchanging your money into sum at the airport is possible, though.
 There are no functional ATMs at the airport, bring cash.

 Seating space is limited, but there are a few points where you can charge your phone.
 A business lounge is available at the elevated cost of 125$.
 A few shops and bare-bones food places are still in business since people who do not read this website come to the airport with pockets full of sum, only to find out they cannot be exchanged.
 All services are open 24h a day.